SOLUTIO

 "Solutio" was presented in September 2024 at the exhibition "La advocación de los metales" at Olivares Group Gallery in Buenos Aires.
 The works in this series originate from research conducted during the GlogauAir Berlin 2024 Residency.

-During this residency, Isabel began developing a series titled "Weaving My Identity", in which she reflects on the ever-evolving complexity of female identity.
+During this residency, Isabel began developing this series, in which she reflects on the ever-evolving complexity of female identity.
 She explores the interaction between the unique structure of the female brain, societal norms, and the transformative impact of technology.
 Through a self-referential approach, she creates a body of work that not only reflects her personal experiences but also resonates with the collective consciousness of women today.

 The concept of identity—and what truly defines an individual’s essence—is central to this exploration.
 In an era where technological advances and social changes are redefining our understanding of the “self,” it is crucial to analyze how these forces influence the construction of the female psyche.
 Through her work, Englebert challenges traditional roles and expectations imposed on women while highlighting the unique challenges and opportunities emerging in an era of rapid technological change.